Email Processing in Lua

 local _, ctime = store.get(antispam_whitelist, ctx.from)

--- Is on the list and was added within a week
+-- Is on the list and was added within the week

 local in_whitelist = ctime and os.time() + ctime < antispam_whitelist_timeout